Skip to content

 Step 12: Fix Your Technical Foundations

-Core Web Vitals measure the actual user experience on your site: how quickly content loads, how stable the page remains as elements load, and how responsive it is to interactions.
+Core Web Vitals measure the actual user experience: how quickly content loads, how stable the page is as elements render, and how responsive it is to interactions.
 These metrics directly impact rankings.
+Pages that rank at position one are 10% more likely to pass Core Web Vitals thresholds than pages ranking in positions two through ten — the correlation is real, not coincidental.

 Check Google Search Console regularly for indexing errors, duplicate content issues, and mobile usability problems.
-Set up XML sitemaps to help Google discover all your important pages.
-Use robots.txt appropriately to prevent indexing of admin pages while allowing access to content pages.
+Set up an XML sitemap to help Google discover all your important pages.
+Use robots.txt appropriately to block admin pages while keeping content pages accessible.
+These technical elements are prerequisites.
+A slow, broken site can’t rank no matter how good the content is.

 Step 13: Turn Visibility Into Leads and Revenue Using Data